buildinspace/peru/docs/make_examples/README.md

 imported files actually change.
 But we've added a phony target, which produces no files.
 Depending on that forces make to run the `peru sync` rule every time, so overrides will work properly.
-A `peru sync` with everything in cache is about as fast as a single `git status`, so you shouldn't notice a slowdown unless your dependencies are extremely large.
+A `peru sync` with everything in cache amounts to a single `git status`, so you shouldn't notice a slowdown unless your dependencies are extremely large.

 The `Makefile` in this directory reproduces the last example, with some comments and a real `.PHONY` declaration (which keeps make from getting